zendesk/maxwell/README.md

-This is Maxwell's daemon, a [change data capture](https://www.confluent.io/blog/how-change-data-capture-works-patterns-solutions-implementation/) application that reads MySQL binlogs and writes data changes as JSON to Kafka, Kinesis, and other streaming platforms.
+This is __Maxwell's daemon__, a [change data capture](https://www.confluent.io/blog/how-change-data-capture-works-patterns-solutions-implementation/) application
+that reads MySQL binlogs and writes data changes as JSON to Kafka, Kinesis, and other streaming platforms.